fommil/fpmortals/manuscript/wip.md

   }
 ~~~~~~~~

+A> Typeclasses in the `Deriving` API are wrapped in `Need` (recall `Name` from
+A> Chapter 6), which allows lazy construction, avoiding unnecessary work if the
+A> typeclass is not needed, and avoiding stack overflows for recursive ADTs.

-This works because `scalaz-deriving` provides an optimised instance of
+`scalaz-deriving` provides an optimised instance of `Deriving[Equal]`.
+To be
-`Deriving[Equal]`.
-To be able to do the same for our `Default` typeclass, we
+able to do the same for our `Default` typeclass, we need to provide an instance.
-need to provide an instance.
-Luckily it's just a case of wrapping our existing
-`Alt` with a helper
+Luckily it's just a case of wrapping our existing `Alt` with a helper

 {lang="text"}
 ~~~~~~~~